Φ·SOE = Fachverband Physik sozio-ökonomischer Systeme

 - Symposium (SOE/DY) Physics of Sustainability and Human-Nature Interactions (org.: Reik Donner and Diego Rybski):

-- Special Keynote Talk: We are grateful that Simon Levin (Princeton) accepted the invitation for a plenary talk: "Collective motion, collective decision-making and collective action: From microbes to societies" (Thu 14:00-14:45)
+- Special Keynote Talk: Simon Levin (Princeton): "Collective motion, collective decision-making and collective action: From microbes to societies"

 - Invited speakers of the SOE sessions:

 Duncan Watts (New York): "Computational Social Science: Exciting Progress and Future Challenges"